-Acute or chronic back pain are conditions that will affect the majority of Americans at some point in their lives.
-Often, chronic low back pain will begin to surface in a person’s middle-aged years and will cause individuals to miss days from work.
+Acute or chronic back pain will affect the majority of Americans at some point in their lives.
+Often, chronic low back pain will begin to surface in middle-aged years and will cause individuals to miss days from work.
 There are, however, a variety of treatment options available so that the discomfort of back pain symptoms does not have to be a way of life.

-The first step to combating acute or chronic back pain is to educate yourself about the many conditions that can cause these symptoms.?
-Our cervical (neck), thoracic (middle), and lumbar (lower) spinal regions are made up of a series of 24 individual vertebrae, and each vertebra is separated from the ones above and below by a padded disc, called an intervertebral disc.
-These discs absorb tension and stress from the daily activities our backs and necks endure.
-As we age, however, the soft discs can begin to degenerate, rupture, and shift.
-On either side of your vertebrae there are open spaces, called foramina, through which spinal nerves travel on their way to other parts of the body.
+The first step to combating acute or chronic back pain is to educate yourself about the many conditions that can cause these symptoms.
+Our cervical (neck), thoracic (middle) and lumbar (lower) spinal regions are made up of a series of 24 individual vertebrae, and each vertebra is separated from the ones above and below by a padded disc, called an intervertebral disc.
+These discs absorb tension and stress from the daily activities our necks and backs endure.
+As we age, however, the soft discs can begin to degenerate, rupture and shift.
+On both sides of a vertebra there are open spaces called foramina through which spinal nerves travel on their way to other parts of the body.
 If a damaged disc impinges on this neural passageway and constricts the nerves, pain will result.
-Other issues that could lead to acute or chronic back pain are herniated disc, bulging disc, bone spurs, arthritis, a sports injury, or improper body mechanics.
+Other issues that could lead to acute or chronic back pain are herniated disc, bulging disc, bone spurs, arthritis, a sports injury or improper body mechanics.

 Acute and chronic back pain symptoms depend on the location of your spinal damage, but can include the following:

 - Lower back pain – Disc damage in the lumbar region of the spine can affect nerves that control sensation in the legs, buttocks and feet.
 You may experience pain that shoots down one leg, called sciatica, due to pressure on the sciatic nerve in the lower back.